pacphi/spring-boot-with-kotlin-and-jpa-example/README.md

 ./gradlew build pushDockerToGcr -PdockerImagePrefix={HOSTNAME}/{PROJECT_ID}
 ```

-> Note: if you do not specify `docker.image.prefix` as above it will default to `pivotalio`.
+> Note: if you do not specify `dockerImagePrefix` as above it will default to `pivotalio`.

 ### with Docker and Google Cloud SDK